imixs/imixs-security/imixs-oidc/README.md

     OIDCCONFIG_ROLES=realm_access.roles

 This allows the application to support different OIDC providers like Keycloak, Auth0 or Azure AD without changing the source code.
 If no `OIDCCONFIG_ROLES` is defined, default locations will be applied to resolve the roles automatically.

+### UserInfo

+A common problem with commercial OIDC providers is the need to obtain the full claims only by calling the UserInfo endpoint after token validation.
+You can activate this feature by setting the environment variable `OIDCCONFIG_ENABLE_USERINFO=true`.

 ## Bearer Token Authentication